chenzhou06/blog-iiecon-cz/content/a-simple-crawler-in-python.md

 directions to improve this crawler.

-* Most importantly, no anti anti-scraping method is involved in this program at all, which will make this crawler very fragile when the remote host drops the connection.
+* Most importantly, no anti anti-scraping method is involved in this program at all, which will make this crawler fragile when the remote host drops the connection.
 A schedule might be implemented in the program to make it less acquisitive and keep our scraping action out of attention.
 Also, a pool of IP addresses can serve as